 “Eh…be careful!”
 Jiro warned her.

-“You just worry too much,” Cyndi chided, turning to him after separating with Sharon.
+“You just worry too much,” Cyndi chided, turning to him after separating from Sharon.

 “I’m being careful,” Jiro repeated his mantra.